Get

 Training 🎾

-South Russian Ovcharkas are relatively easy to train since they’re intelligent and learn quickly.
-They require solid training to ensure they can behave themselves appropriately around strangers in novel situations.
+South Russian Ovcharkas are relatively easy to train because they’re intelligent and learn quickly.
+However, they require solid training to ensure they can behave appropriately around strangers in novel situations.

-Training methods involving positive reinforcement are ideal; punishment can lead to increased canine aggression.
+Positive reinforcement training methods are ideal; punishment can lead to increased canine aggression.
 Negative reinforcement techniques can make the dogs dislike training, which can make it harder for them to learn.

 Grooming ✂️

 South Russian Ovcharkas have double coats with dense, thick fur.
-They shed year-round, but the shedding kicks into high gear when it starts to get warm outside.
+They shed year-round, but the shedding kicks into high gear when it gets warm outside.
 Most require daily brushing to ensure their coats stay manageable.

 Regular professional grooming sessions can also keep their coats looking good.
 Since they have short, hairy ears, they benefit from regular ear inspections to ensure they’re wax and moisture-free.
 Regular nail trims are also required, and their teeth should be brushed at least a few times a week with dog-friendly toothpaste.